gayverjr/opencap/README.md

 ## PyOpenCAP (Python module)

-### Install with pip (coming soon...)
+### Install with pip (recommended)

     pip install pyopencap

-Precompiled Python wheels will soon be available on Pypi for almost all Linux systems, and most MacOS systems, for Python versions 3.4 and later.
-This will be the recommended way of installing PyOpenCAP.
+Precompiled Python wheels are available on Pypi for almost all Linux systems, and most MacOS systems, for Python versions 3.5 and later.

 ### Build from source